EmmanuelGR02/Personal-Website/README.md

 - Lists the technologies I have learned.
 - Briefly mentions relevant courses and classes that relate to the tech field.
-- Highlights my soft skills (e.g., communication, problem-solving).
+- Highlights my soft skills.
-- Shares some personal information (e.g., hobbies, interests).

 ### Projects Page